bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

-1. In your own words, define closure (1-2 sentences).
+1. In your own words, define closure (1-2 sentences). it is the ability for a child function to access variables from a higher level scope.
 2. Study the following code, then answer the questions below.

 ```js